New Haven, Connecticut: Cuisine

 A third New Haven gastronomical claim to fame is Miya's, the first sustainable sushi restaurant in the world.
 Miya's, founded by Chef Yoshiko Lai in 1982, featured the first sustainable seafood-based sushi menu, the first plant-based sushi menu, and the first invasive species menu in the world.
 Second generation Miya's chef, Bun Lai, is the 2016 White House Champions of Change for Sustainable Seafood and a James Beard Foundation Award nominee.
 Chef Bun Lai is credited as the first chef in the world for implementing a sustainability paradigm to the cuisine of sushi.

 During weekday lunchtime, over 150 lunch carts and food trucks cater to diners around the city.
 The carts and food trucks cluster at four main points: on Long Wharf Drive, along the city's shoreline with quick access off Interstate 95, by Yale – New Haven Hospital in the center of the Hospital Green (Cedar and York streets), by Yale's Trumbull College (Elm and York streets), and on the intersection of Prospect and Sachem streets by the Yale School of Management.

 Popular farmers' markets, managed by the local non-profit CitySeed, set up shop weekly in several neighborhoods, including Westville/Edgewood Park, Fair Haven, Upper State Street, Wooster Square, and Downtown/New Haven Green.

-A large grocery store, the Elm City Market, opened on 360 State Street in New Haven in early fall 2011 and served local produce and groceries to the community.
-Originally, the market was a member-owned co-op, but debt defaults in August 2014 forced a sale of the business.
-It is now an employee-owned business; the co-op's previous owners received no equity in the new business.

-In the past several years, two separate Downtown food tour companies have started offering popular restaurant tours on weekends.

-Taste of New Haven Tours offers several different weekly restaurant/bar tours and a popular pizza, bike, and pints tour.
-Culinary Walking Tours offers monthly restaurant tours and sponsors an annual Elm City Iron Chef competition.